Henry Hudson: Expedition of 1609

 They reached the Grand Banks of Newfoundland on 2 July, and in mid-July made landfall near the LaHave area of Nova Scotia.
-Here they encountered Indigenous peoples in Canada who were accustomed to trading with the French; they were willing to trade beaver pelts, but apparently no trades occurred.
+Here they encountered Indigenous people who were accustomed to trading with the French; they were willing to trade beaver pelts, but apparently no trades occurred.
 The ship stayed in the area about ten days, the crew replacing a broken mast and fishing for food.
 On the 25 July, a dozen men from the Halve Maen, using muskets and small cannon, went ashore and assaulted the village near their anchorage.
 They drove the people from the settlement and took their boat and other property—probably pelts and trade goods.

 On 4 August, the ship was at Cape Cod, from which Hudson sailed south to the entrance of the Chesapeake Bay.
 Rather than entering the Chesapeake he explored the coast to the north, finding Delaware Bay but continuing on north.
 On 3 September, he reached the estuary of the river that initially was called the "North River" or "Mauritius" and now carries his name.
 He was not the first European to discover the estuary, though, as it had been known since the voyage of Giovanni da Verrazzano in 1524.

 On 6 September 1609, John Colman of his crew was killed by natives with an arrow to his neck.
 Hudson sailed into the Upper New York Bay on 11 September, and the following day encountered a group of 28 Lenape canoes, buying oysters and beans from the Native Americans, and then began a journey up what is now known as the Hudson River.
-Over the next ten days his ship ascended the river, reaching a point near Kinderhook, and the ship's boat with five crew members ventured to the vicinity of present-day Albany.
+Over the next ten days his ship ascended the river, reaching a point near Stuyvesant Landing (Old Kinderhook), and the ship's boat with five crew members ventured to the vicinity of present-day Albany.

 On 23 September, Hudson decided to return to Europe.
 He put in at Dartmouth, England on 7 November, and was detained by authorities who wanted access to his log.
 He managed to pass the log to the Dutch ambassador to England, who sent it, along with his report, to Amsterdam.

 While exploring the river, Hudson had traded with several native groups, mainly obtaining furs.
 His voyage was used to establish Dutch claims to the region and to the fur trade that prospered there when a trading post was established at Albany in 1614.
 New Amsterdam on Manhattan Island became the capital of New Netherland in 1625.